manjish1/Applehealthrunextractor/README.md

 ## How to use
 - Go to Health app on your iPhone and export all health data.
 - Unzip the downloaded file and copy the export.xml file to the folder for this repo
-- Go to terminal and run this python file.
+- Go to terminal and run the runanalysis python file.
 - It will create a csv file which has the start date of the week (Monday) and the total milage you ran from Monday to Sunday.

 ## Features